ReyHaynes/react-redux-web-native/README.md

 React Web Native App
 --------------------

-The goal of this build is to create a react web and native app using a shared codebase while keeping the integrity of the `create-react-app` and `react-native` build structure.
+The goal of this build is to create a react web and native app using a shared codebase while keeping the integrity of the `create-react-app` and `react-native` build structure...because, who want's to waste time creating the build process.

 ### Quick Start